José Fabella

-José F. Fabella (October 26, 1888 – January 16, 1945) was a Filipino physician and a public health advocate regarded in a biography as the "father of public health and social welfare in the Philippines."
+José Fernández Fabella (October 26, 1888 – January 16, 1945) was a Filipino physician and a public health advocate described in a biography as the "father of public health and social welfare in the Philippines."

 Early life and education

 Jose Fabella was born in Pagsanjan, Laguna to Juan Lavadia Fabella and Damiana Cabarrubias Fernandez.
-He finished his primary education at Liceo de Manila in Intramuros while he completed his secondary education at Ateneo de Manila.
+He finished his primary education at Liceo de Manila in Intramuros and his secondary education at Ateneo de Manila.
 Then, he enrolled at the Philippine Normal College for a preparatory course in medicine.
 He went to the United States and studied at Rush Medical College, formerly affiliated with the University of Chicago, where he obtained his medical degree in 1912.
 He worked as an intern, and later, as resident physician at Children's Free Hospital in Milwaukee, Wisconsin.
-Then, he took postgraduate courses in infant and children's diseases at Charité Krankenhaus in Berlin, Germany in 1914 and at the New York Post Graduate Medical School in 1920.
+He took postgraduate courses in infant and children's diseases at Charité Krankenhaus in Berlin, Germany in 1914 and at the New York Post Graduate Medical School in 1920.